MAUVE Scores for Generative Models: Theory and Practice: Experiments: Setup

 Greedy decoding attempts to find text that approximately maximizes its likelihood under the model.
 While such algorithms are highly successful for directed text generation tasks such as translation, they produce highly degenerate repetitive text in the open-ended setting.
 While ancestral sampling produces unbiased samples from the model distribution, it also has been found to generate degenerate text~\cite{holtzman2019curious}, ostensibly because the model is imperfect, especially in the low-probability tail of the next-token distribution.
 Nucleus sampling attempts to fix this by truncating the tail and is representative of the broader class of truncated sampling methods that are now widely considered state-of-the-art.
 We vary the nucleus parameter $p \in \{0.9, 0.92, 0.95, 0.99\}$ for web text generation and story continuation, and $p \in \{0.9, 0.92, 0.94, 0.96, 0.98\}$ for news generation.

 In addition, we also consider the following decoding algorithms: \begin{enumerate}[noitemsep,topsep=0pt, label=(\alph*)] \item \textbf{Beam search} is a more sophisticated approximate likelihood maximization algorithm that maintains a set of $b$ promising prefixes.
-At each time step, all possible one-token continuations of the current $b$ prefixes are considered and the top $b$ of them are retained. \item \textbf{Locally typical sampling}~\cite{meister2022locally} with hyperparameter $\tau \in (0, 1)$ samples the next token from the truncated vocabulary
+At each time step, all possible one-token continuations of the current $b$ prefixes are considered and the top $b$ of them are retained. \item \textbf{Locally typical sampling}~\cite{meister2022locally} is a truncation sampling method, which we use as a representative of recent truncation-based decoding algorithms such as Mirostat~\cite{basu2021mirostat} and $\eta$-sampling~\cite{hewitt2022truncation}.
+Locally typical sampling with hyperparameter $\tau \in (0, 1)$ samples the next token from the truncated vocabulary

 of the language model $\hat P$, where $H(p) = -\sum_{x \in V} p(x) \log p(x)$ is the Shannon entropy.
 This is a set that covers at least $\tau$-fraction of the probability mass but also has log probabilities that are as close to the conditional entropy as possible.
 The samples are obtained by sampling from this truncated distribution as